A Boosting Approach to Reinforcement Learning: Introduction

 \subsection{Related work}

-To cope with prohibitively large MDPs, the method of choice to approximate the policy and transition space are deep neural networks, dubbed ``deep reinforcement learning".
-Deep RL gave rise to beyond human performance in games such as Go, protein folding, as well as near-human level autonomous driving.
-In terms of provable methods for deep RL, there are two main lines of work.
-The first is a robust analysis of the policy gradient algorithm \cite{agarwal2019theory,agarwal2020pc}.
-Importantly, the gradient domination property of the value function established in this work is needed in order to achieve global convergence guarantees of our boosting method.

-The other line of work for provable approaches is policy iteration, which uses a restricted policy class, making incremental updates, such as Conservative Policy Iteration (CPI) \cite{kakade2002approximately, scherrer2014local}, and Policy Search by Dynamic Programming (PSDP)\cite{bagnell2003policy}.
+Reinforcement learning approaches for dealing with large-scale MDPs rely on function approximation \cite{Sutton1999}.
+Such function approximation may be performed on the underlying conditional probability of transition (e.g. \cite{sun2019model, jin2020provably}) or the value function (e.g. \cite{weisz2021query, wang2021exponential}).
+The provable guarantees in such methods come at the cost of strong realizability assumptions.
+In contrast, the so-called direct approaches attempt policy search over an appropriate policy class \citep{agarwal2019theory,agarwal2020pc}, and rely on making making incremental updates, such as variants of Conservative Policy Iteration (CPI) \citep{kakade2002approximately, scherrer2014local,agarwal2022variance}, and Policy Search by Dynamic Programming (PSDP)\citep{bagnell2003policy}.
+These provide convergence guarantees under appropriate state coverage assumptions comparable to ones made in this work.

-Our boosting approach for provable deep RL builds on the vast literature of boosting for supervised learning \cite{schapire2012boosting}, and recently online learning \cite{leistner2009robustness, chen2012online, chen2014boosting, beygelzimer2015optimal, jung2017online, jung2018online}.
-One of the crucial techniques important for our application is the extension of boosting to the online convex optimization setting, with bandit information \cite{brukhim2021online}, and critically with a multiplicative weak learner \cite{hazan2021boosting}.
+Our boosting approach for provable RL builds on the vast literature of boosting for supervised learning \citep{schapire2012boosting}, and recently online learning \citep{leistner2009robustness, chen2012online, chen2014boosting, beygelzimer2015optimal, jung2017online, jung2018online}.
+One of the crucial techniques important for our application is the extension of boosting to the online convex optimization setting, with bandit information \citep{brukhim2021online}, and critically with a multiplicative weak learner \citep{hazan2021boosting}.
 This latter technique implies a non-linear aggregation of the weak learners.
-Non-linear boosting was only recently investigated in the context of classification \cite{alon2020boosting}, where it was shown to potentially enable significantly more efficient boosting.

-Perhaps the closest work to ours is boosting in the context of control of dynamical systems \cite{agarwal2020boosting}.
-However, this work critically requires knowledge of the underlying dynamics (transitions), which we do not, and cannot cope with a multiplicative approximate weak learner.
+Non-linear boosting was only recently investigated in the context of classification \citep{alon2020boosting}, where it was shown to potentially enable significantly more efficient boosting.
+Another work on boosting in the context of control of dynamical systems \citep{agarwal2020boosting}.
+However, this work critically requires knowledge of the underlying dynamics (transitions) and makes convexity assumptions, which we do not, and cannot cope with a multiplicative approximate weak learner.